Atidot/language-powerquery/README.md

 Tools for working with and analyzing PowerQuery (M Language) scripts
 - Haskell data structures and AST ([language-powerquery-ast])
 - Haskell lexer/parser/printer    ([language-powerquery])
+   - A CLI tools for lexing/parsing/printing
+   - A Javascript/NodeJS version (built with GHCJS)
 - PowerBI `.pbix` file reader     ([pbix])
+   - A CLI tools to extract (and parse) formulas from `.pbix` files
 - Example IHaskell (Jupyter) [notebooks]
    - [Pbix Example]